MFloru/Bacchus-R1/meeting minutes/Meeting_14.md

 **Discussions**

-*review progress presentation and progress
+* Review progress presentation and progress

 * Schedule for the end of the year